cmur2/chef-openvpn/README.md

 ### default

 Configures and starts an OpenVPN server for each configuration (config name => config hash) found in `node["openvpn"]["configs"]`.
-A configuration may contain several options such as:
+A configuration may contain several options (most of them being required as long as not stated otherwise) such as:

 * config["port"] - port number the server listens on
 * config["proto"] - 'udp' or 'tcp'